pouryany/PanomiR/README.md

 ```

 In the above section, the field `fromID` denotes the gene representation
 format of your input list.
 Here is a quick example that runs fast.
+Note
+that the `miRNAPathwayEnrichment()` function creates a detailed report
+with parameters that are used internally.
+To get a smaller table that is
+suitable for publication purposes, use `reportEnrichment()` function.

 ``` r
 # using an updated version of pcxn